 Canyon geography is very simple.
 A canyon is a huge valley, with tremendously deep, steep sides and perhaps a river flowing along the bottom.
-The term “Canyon” is derived from the Spanish word cañon, that implies “pipe” or “tube”.
+The term “Canyon” is derived from the Spanish word cañon, which implies “pipe” or “tube”.
 The word “gorge” is also most commonly used to refer to “canyon,” but a gorge is relatively steeper and narrower than a canyon almost always.
 That said gorges and canyons are almost similar except for steepness and narrowness.

-How are Canyons Formed
+How are Canyons Formed?

 The natural processes of weathering and erosion, the movement of rivers, and activity in tectonic creates canyons.
 Canyons are most commonly developed by erosion.

-A canyon is a deep valley which is also narrow and cut by a river through rock.
+A canyon is a deep valley that is also narrow and cut by a river through rock.
 Canyons differ in size from narrow cuts to mega trenches.
 They consist of very steep sides and maybe thousands of feet deep.
 Smaller valleys of identical appearance are known as gorges.
-Over thousands of years a river's flowing water erodes or wears down rocks and soil to create a valley.
+Over thousands of years, a river's flowing water erodes or wears down rocks and soil to create a valley.
 The largest and most popular canyons have had slit through dry areas by swift streams sustained by rain or melting snow from wetter areas.
 The walls remain rough and steep since there is little rainfall or surface water to wear them off.
 An example is the Grand Canyon, in the U.S. state of Arizona.

 Weathering and Erosion